 While you may drop by Something & Social for the decadent eats like specialty pizza, you'll stay for the dedicated gin garden and specialised gin menu.
 From the team behind Pilkingtons, expect nothing short of spectacular—we'll see you here all summer long.

 For a caffeine fix, pay the amigos at Camper Coffee a visit.
 Formerly known as a hole in the wall joint (literally), this coffee institution has recently made a comeback as part of The Candy Shop—and let's just say loyal fans are celebrating.
 Stop by for perfectly brewed coffee, friendly banter and a sweet treat (because you deserve it).

 White + Wong's stellar cocktail bar, Sardine, has found a home in Newmarket thanks to Westfield's rooftop dining precinct.
 This cutie exudes eclectic charm, offering an expertly curated drinks list, 'gram-worthy cocktails and non-alcoholic options.
 If you're peckish, chow down on dumplings from White + Wongs—you won't be sorry.

 The Lumsden Freehouse

 If you’re after a ‘sweet’ gift (or a treat for yourself), check out Teed Street’s Petal Cupcakes.
 There are up to 20 cupcakes to choose from on any given day.
 They have all your classics as well as some more unique flavours (think black Doris plum, tropical mango and golden syrup).
-Buy a single frosted cupcake or opt for a four, six or 12 pack to gift to that special someone.
+Buy a single frosted cupcake or opt for a four, six or 12 pack to gift to that special someone (or devour yourself).